supron54321/DotsUI/com.dotsui.core/README.md

 A: No. It's still far away form this.
 We are working on the core design.
 Stabilization is not our highest priority yet.

 Q: Can I contribute?
 A: Yes.
-Read contribution document to learn more.
+No pull request yet.
+However you can test and post issues.

 Q: Can I use it in commercial project?
 A: Yes!
 It's MIT licensed.
+You can use it, sell it or do whatever you want.